jgiron42/ft_containers_complexinette/README.md

-# ft_containers_complexinette
+# ft_containers_complexinette (personal project)
 profiling a base de regression non lineaire pour le projet ft_containers de 42

 this tester use my lib_complexinette to find the complexities of your ft_containers then compare it to what the ISO specify.

-⚠️ this tester only work on linux 🐧
+⚠️ this tester only work on linux 🐧 (because it use GNU perf)

+:warning: this tester give an **aproximation** of the complexity it is still under developement
 ## usage

 ```